nim-lang/Nim/doc/manual.md

 global pragma
 -------------
-The `global` pragma can be applied to a variable within a proc to instruct the compiler to store it in a global location and initialize it once at program startup.
+The `global` pragma can be applied to a variable within a procedure to instruct the compiler to store it in a global location and initialize it once at program startup.